Choose another writer in this calendar:

-Onerva's best-known works include Murattiköynnös (1911), a collection of poems, and Mirdja (1908), the first modern Finnish novel, which brought into Finnish literature a new kind woman character, an active, independent, unconventional personality.
+Onerva's best-known works include Murattiköynnös (1911), a collection of poems, and Mirdja (1908), the first modern Finnish novel, which brought into Finnish literature a new kind woman character, an active, independent, unconventional personality, the "Decadent New Woman".
+A kind of Bildungsroman, her life is followed from her youth till her death.
 The story is set in the urban and narcissistic world of intelligentsia and decadent artists.
 Mirdja Ast, the protagonist, admires her own beauty; she wants to be adored by men.
 Rolf, an alcoholic dreamer, encourages Mirdja to become a femme fatale, but her test of love with Mauri is undermined by bourgeois ideals of sexual roles.
 "Men are created to rule over women," she says.
 Her other roles turn out to be empty, her marriage ends with the death of her husband, Runar.
 At the end, Mirdja has lost her touch with reality and she is left to wander in search for her imaginary child.

 By breaking the paradigm of male polygami and female monogamy, Onerva criticized traditional gender stereotypes.
 Her female characters express their anger against the men who play with their feelings.
 "Love doesn't exist.
 There is only violence," says one of the characters in the short story collection Mies ja nainen (1912, Man and woman) The titles of her early poetry collections reflected her feelings of freedom, rebelliousness, and confusion of her time: Sekasointuja (Jangled harmonies), Murtoviivoja (1909, Broken lines), Särjetyt jumalat (1910, Shattered gods).
 "Minä olen vankina vaarallinen / ja kelvoton alamainen," she wrote (I am dangerous as a prisoner, and unworthy as a citizen).
 The character of Mary Magdalene becomes her "heroine of the fairy tale".
 In her later work the sensual poetry of instincts changed into meditative silence and melancholy.
 "Miten ääretön, ah, väsymykseni onkaan" (Oh, how endless is my fatigue).